 - Enable users at every level to gain the insights they need to identify drivers of and barriers to success.

 - Increase organizational and customer intelligence by analyzing CRM-related data from across their business.

 The Business Relationship Manager

-For example, a business relationship manager of an IT department receives customer intelligence in the form of product or service complaints, service requests, customer preferences and suggestions, reoccurring problems amongst other things.
-This kind of customer intelligence realized through CRM on the most basic level offers becomes useable data that offers insights into how customers are being serviced.
+For example, a business relationship manager of an IT department receives customer intelligence in the form of product or service complaints, service requests, customer preferences and suggestions, reoccurring problems among other things.
+This kind of customer intelligence realized through CRM on the most basic level offers becomes usable data that offers insights into how customers are being serviced.

 Informed by customer insights and guided by established business strategies, the role of a business relationship manager with the processes that support overall BRM efforts should be effective in determining business value (and by extension demand), identifying trends, coordinating resources, setting and managing expectations, and tracking and reviewing performance.

 In the case of the business relationship manager of the example IT department just discussed and the customer intelligence gained through CRM, effective BRM would require that they do the following with the business data the system offers:

 - Evaluate whether the company has the appropriate mix or portfolio of products and services to meet the needs of the customers

 - If not, ensure that the company does by developing the appropriate products/services that current or perspective customers' needs